Beaumont Leys: Amenities and facilities

 The Beaumont Shopping Centre is the main facility, one of the largest shopping areas in the city suburbs.
 There is also a church, a large leisure centre, a library and a police station nearby.
 Smaller shopping precincts tend to be on land that was previously occupied by farms, such as the Astil Lodge shops.
 In 2023, Leicester City Council announced the closure of Beaumont Leys market.

 There are also several schools including Babington Academy and Beaumont Leys School.
 The latter is now a specialised science school and was rebuilt in 2009 with a City Learning Centre built next to it.

 Primary schools in the area include Beaumont Lodge Primary school, Heatherbrook primary school, Buswells Lodge Primary School and Glebelands primary school.

 The area includes a large industrial estate, which includes the main Walkers Crisps factory and Office Depot alongside Trelleborg, as well as a smaller industrial estate to the south.

-The Leicester Lions speedway team compete in the Elite League and their home track is at Beaumont Park.
+The Leicester Lions speedway team have their home track at Beaumont Park.